api-platform/website/pwa/data/con/2025/speakers/en/florian-merle.md

 Florian is a developer at AKAWAKA who enjoys working with PHP, Symfony, and Sylius.

-Passionate about open source, he has contributed to several packages within the PHP ecosystem.
+**Passionate about open source**, he has contributed to several packages within the PHP ecosystem.